TYPO3-Documentation/t3docs-examples/Documentation/Introduction/Index.rst

 #. provide an easy way for users to gain access to these examples for
    their own use.

-#. store all code examples in a central place, so that it is easier for
+#. store all code examples and content elements in a central place,
-   documentation maintainers to reproduce the examples from the documentation, in particular when refreshing the screenshots.
+   so that it is easier for documentation maintainers to reproduce the examples from the documentation, in particular when refreshing the screenshots.

 The usage of these examples is **not** explained in this manual.
 It is explained in the relevant documentation.